Xadak/DigitalNotes/README.md

 1. Install [docker](https://www.docker.com/).
 2. (Linux) Install docker-compose.
 3. Clone [this repository](https://github.com/Xadak/Information-Systems-Semester-Project.git).
 4. Open up a terminal of your choice and cd to the directory where you cloned the repository.
 5. Execute the following commands in your terminal to start the server:
-'sudo docker build -t webservice ./webservice'
+`docker build -t webservice ./webservice`
-'sudo docker-compose up --build'
+`docker-compose up --build`
 6. Connect to the server on port 5000 (eg. localhost:5000 on the host machine)
+7. To shut down the server run the following command:
+`docker-compose down`

 ## Usage